 - 8.1.
 A key element of any change proposal is the need to demonstrate that the proposed airspace change complies with the Airspace and Infrastructure Requirements.
 The Airspace and Infrastructure Requirements are derived from SES Regulations, ICAO SARPs and ECAC/Eurocontrol requirements, and any additional requirements to satisfy UK Policy.
-These are met as follows: - The proposed airspace structures are of sufficient dimensions with regard to expected aircraft navigation performance and manoeuvrability to contain horizontal and vertical flight activity in both radar and non-radar environments; - As the airspace structure is required for radar control purposes, the dimensions should be such that radar control manoeuvres can be contained within the structure, allowing a safety buffer.
+These are met as follows: - The proposed airspace structures are of sufficient dimensions with regard to expected aircraft navigation performance and manoeuvrability to contain horizontal and vertical flight activity in both radar and non-radar environments13; - As the airspace structure is required for radar control purposes, the dimensions should be such that radar control manoeuvres can be contained within the structure, allowing a safety buffer.
 This safety buffer should be in accordance with agreed parameters as set down in SARG Policy Statement 'Safety Buffer Policy for Airspace Design Purposes Segregated Airspace' unless covered by 'Policy Dispensations'.
-This is covered by the LoA referred to at paras 2.12.8-2.12.9; - The Air Traffic Management (ATM) system remains adequate to ensure that prescribed separation can be maintained between aircraft within the airspace structure and safe management of interfaces with other airspace structures; - Existing Air Traffic Control (ATC) procedures are sufficient to ensure required separation between traffic inside the new airspace structures and traffic within R313 and the Class G airspace; - Within the constraints of safety and efficiency, the airspace classification (Class D) will permit access to as many classes of user as practicable; - Assurance against unauthorised incursions is assured, as far as practicable, through the promulgation of an AIC, through the AIRAC cycle, through annotation of the airspace structure on the relevant VFR chart and through the DSA Local Airspace Infringement Team (LAIT) highlighted in para 5.5.3; - Pilots shall be notified of any failure of navigational facilities and of any suitable alternative facilities available; - The notification of the implementation of the new airspace structures will be adequate to allow interested parties sufficient time to comply with user requirements.
-This will be done through a single AIRAC cycle; - There is sufficient R/T coverage to support the ATM system within the totality of proposed controlled airspace; - If the new structure lies close to another airspace structure or overlaps an associated airspace structure, the need for operating agreements shall be considered; and
+This is covered by the LoA referred to at paragraph 2.14.8; - The Air Traffic Management (ATM) system remains adequate to ensure that prescribed separation can be maintained between aircraft within the airspace structure and safe management of interfaces with other airspace structures; - Existing Air Traffic Control (ATC) procedures are sufficient to ensure required separation between traffic inside the new airspace structures and traffic within R313 and the Class G airspace; - Within the constraints of safety and efficiency, the airspace classification (Class E TMZ/RMZ) will permit access to as many classes of user as practicable; - Assurance against unauthorised incursions is assured, as far as practicable, through the promulgation of an AIC, through the AIRAC cycle, through annotation of the airspace structure on the relevant VFR chart and through the DSA Local Airspace Infringement Team (LAIT) highlighted in paragraph 5.5.4; - Pilots shall be notified of any failure of navigational facilities and of any suitable alternative facilities available; - The notification of the implementation of the new airspace structures will be adequate to allow interested parties sufficient time to comply with user requirements.
+This will be done through a single AIRAC cycle; - There is sufficient R/T coverage to support the ATM system within the totality of proposed controlled airspace;